Roger Keyes, 1st Baron Keyes: First World War

 When the First World War broke out, Keyes took command of the Eighth Submarine Flotilla at Harwich.
 He proposed, planned and took part in the first Battle of Heligoland Bight in August 1914 flying his broad pendant in the destroyer HMS Lurcher.
-He went alongside the sinking German cruiser SMS Mainz and picked up 220 survivors – including the son of Grand-Admiral Tirpitz – for which he was mentioned in dispatches.
+He went alongside the sinking German cruiser SMS Mainz and picked up 220 survivors, including the son of Grand-Admiral Tirpitz, for which he was mentioned in dispatches.

-Keyes became Chief of Staff to Vice-Admiral Sackville Carden, commander of the Royal Navy squadron off the Dardanelles, in February 1915 and was heavily involved in the organisation of the Dardanelles Campaign.
-After slow progress, the bombardment of the Turkish defences was called off due to low ammunition stocks and fears of a newly laid Turkish minefield.
+Keyes became Chief of Staff to Vice-Admiral Sackville Carden, the commander of the Royal Navy squadron off the Dardanelles, in February 1915 and was heavily involved in the organisation of the Dardanelles Campaign.
+After slow progress, the bombardment of the Turkish defences was called off because of low ammunition stocks and fears of a newly-laid Turkish minefield.
 Writing to his wife, Keyes expressed frustration at the lack of imagination of his new superior, Vice-Admiral John de Robeck, arguing that "We must have a clear channel through the minefield for the ships to close to decisive range to hammer the forts and then land men to destroy the guns."

 Keyes took charge in an operation in March 1915 when six trawlers and the cruiser HMS Amethyst attempted to clear the Kephez minefield.
-The operation was a failure, as the Turkish mobile artillery pieces bombarded Keyes' minesweeping squadron.
+The operation was a failure, as the Turkish mobile artillery pieces bombarded Keyes's minesweeping squadron.
 Heavy damage was inflicted on four of the six trawlers, while HMS Amethyst was badly hit and had her steering gear damaged.
 After another abortive attempt to clear the mines a few days later, the naval attempt to force the straits was abandoned and instead troops were landed to assault the guns.
 For his service during the Dardanelles Campaign, Keyes was appointed a Companion of the Order of St Michael and St George on 1 January 1916 and awarded the Distinguished Service Order on 3 June 1916.